MatthewpHarding/SAMPLE-PROJECT-ioc-container/README.md

 }
 ```

-Wont This Create A Retain Cycle?
+Wont this create a retain cycle?

 Yes, both classes use a strong reference to each other which creates a retain cycle.
 This is when both objects increase the retain count of the other object but never decrement it.
 As the retain count never decrements down to `0`, both objects wont ever be released from memory.
 This is known as a memory leak. 🚱💦